 You could be forgiven for thinking that the world of campaigning has continued as normal through Covid.
 Elections are still happening and politicians are still campaigning.
-Nonprofits are still recruiting new volunteers and fundraising online after all.
+Nonprofit software is still helping orgs to recruit new volunteers and do fundraising online.
 However, behind the scenes a fundamental shift has taken place.
 Quantifying this shift is difficult but, at its simplest, it can be characterised as a move from structured campaigns to unstructured campaigns.
 Structured campaigns are coordinated and broadcast to large groups of people in the community.
 Unstructured campaigns in community engagement are relational campaigns and communicate through personal relationships.

 In the past community outreach and campaigning was done through a mix of door knocking, email, and social media outreach.
 However, these structured campaigns are now much harder to do because of Covid or they have become ineffective because of the amount of ‘noise’ online.
 In short, digital transformation, which has been a dominant trend in nonprofits and political organizations recently is become evident.
 Unstructured campaigns are using the power of local grassroots supporters and accessing the community through their micro-networks of friends, families and colleagues.
 Unstructured campaigns look and feel more like the way communities work through word of mouth and real relationships.
 Technology is finally catching up to that and making it possible to replicate local community organizing at a larger scale.